kobis2003/burring_front/README.md

 Run `npm install` on a terminal on the project folder

 ### Start the server
-Run `npm serve` on a terminal on the project folder The address will be displayed on the terminal.
+Run `npm run serve` on a terminal on the project folder The address will be displayed on the terminal.

 ### test the blurring mechanism